how to stop help windows always being on top

 Tip: If you want to reverse the behaviour, use the same command as above but replace ‘true’ at the end with ‘false’.

 Posted on February 4, 2013, in Mountain Lion, OS X Lion, Snow Leopard, Terminal and tagged always, back, defaults, front, help, helpviewer, pages, top.
 Bookmark the permalink.
-Comments Off on how to stop help windows always being on top.
+Leave a comment.